The-Chris-Davies/stegan-lang/doc/_build/html/_sources/cmds/8input.rst.txt

 =========
 Internal
 --------
 - **Type to Store**: The type of the variable to store.
-Set to 0 to store input as string, set to 1 to store input as int.
+Set to 0 to store input as int, set to 1 to store input as string with a fixed size, and 2 to reinitialize the variable with the length of the input, then fill it.

 External
 --------